 The standard, which will use as its basis the water provisions within IAPMO’s 2015 Green Plumbing and Mechanical Code Supplement (GPMCS), draws upon IAPMO’s core competency and industry expertise in plumbing systems for the purpose of providing comprehensive requirements to optimize water use practices attributed to the built environment while maintaining protection of the public health, safety and welfare.
 IAPMO intends to publish the standard in December 2017.
 Upon publication, WE•Stand will replace the GPMCS.

 “With increasing demand, shrinking supplies, reduced quality and reliability, constrained infrastructure, climate change, and pervasive droughts throughout the world, there is a critical need to reduce water consumption attributed to the built environment through conservation and reuse,” said IAPMO CEO GP Russ Chaney.
 “With water conservation and recycling comes increased risks to public health, safety, and building systems performance.
-This American National Standard is needed to provide a set of requirements developed by the foremost subject matter experts in the fields of plumbing and water efficiency that optimize built environment water use practices in and around buildings while maintaining protection to public health, safety and welfare.”
+This standard is needed to provide a set of requirements developed by the foremost subject matter experts in the fields of plumbing and water efficiency that optimize built environment water use practices in and around buildings while maintaining protection to public health, safety and welfare.”

 In 2007, IAPMO’s Board of Directors kickstarted the concept of developing codified water efficiency provisions that would result in a 20-percent reduction in water use from the minimum code requirements contained in the Uniform Plumbing Code (UPC®).
 From those efforts, the Green Technical Committee was formed and the 2010 GPMCS developed and published, a first of its kind document to seamlessly mesh with existing codes where Authorities Having Jurisdiction preferred more stringent efficiency provisions.